Racial bias by city, counties and state alleged in former Somali daycare owner's lawsuit

 According to the lawsuit, none of the defendants reviewed evidence taken during the search before revoking Hyatt’s Child Care Assistance Program authorization.
 An appeal wasn’t permitted, he says he was told by DHS.

-“Defendants knew that revoking Hyatt Daycare’s ability to participate in CCAP would effectively caused Hyatt Daycare to close,” according to Hussein’s court filing.
+“Defendants knew that revoking Hyatt Daycare’s ability to participate in CCAP would effectively cause Hyatt Daycare to close,” according to Hussein’s court filing.

 He alleges that the revocation was planned, agreed to prior to the law enforcement’s search and that it was racially motivated with the intent to shut Hyatt down.